 - All members of the parish should strive to take part in the service.
 All must prepare by making their confession beforehand.

-- As the General Unction service includes a general absolution pronounced in fulfilment of the absolution of each individual’s personal confession, and thus the service is intrinsically tied to the confession already made, the anointing of the General Unction is administered only to those of confessing age.
+- As the General Unction service includes a general absolution pronounced in fulfilment of each individual’s personal confession, and thus the service is intrinsically tied to the confession already made, the anointing of the General Unction is administered only to those of confessing age.
 This is to say, small children who are not already making regular confession with a priest are not anointed at the General Unction service.

-- Under no circumstances should the remainders of the blessed oil be taken home by the Faithful for self-administration, etc. Like all the Holy Mysteries, Unction is administered only by the Clergy in the church or as otherwise appointed.
+- Under no circumstances should the remainders of the blessed oil be taken home by the faithful for self-administration, etc. Like all the Holy Mysteries, Unction is administered only by the Clergy in the church or as otherwise appointed.